jhsu802701/tutorial-rails-omniauth/03-env_script.md

-# Chapter 4: OmniAuth Environment Variables Script
+# Chapter 3: OmniAuth Environment Variables Script

-In the previous chapter, you had to set the environment variables in the .env file manually.
-In this chapter, you will provide a script for doing this and run it in Heroku so that users will be able to log in with Facebook or Google.
-(So far, OmniAuth logins only work in the development and test environments.)
+In this chapter, you will provide the environment variables needed for OmniAuth capabilities.

 ## New Branch
 Enter the command "git checkout -b omniauth_env_script".